 Tips, Tricks, & Variations:

 - Bend your knees.
-If this standing hamstring stretch feels too intense, go ahead and bend your knees.
+If this standing hamstring stretch feels too intense, bend your knees.

 - Clasp your elbows.
-Clasp each elbow with the opposite hand and let your head hang loose, releasing your neck.
+Clasp each elbow with the opposite hand, and let your head hang loose to release your neck.
 Swaying side to side here will allow for a generous stretch down your entire back body and hamstrings.

 - Peddle your knees.
 Peddling your legs by bending one knee at a time may feel really good here.
 This dynamic variation of a forward bend will warm up your hamstrings.
 Peddle your legs out for a few seconds before dropping into a more static forward fold.